abeldekat/harpoonline/README.md

-# harpoon-line
+# harpoonline
-Harpoon status for any statusline
+Harpoon info for any statusline